-The Peter Jones Memorial Award is given to a PhD research student, or a recent doctorate or an MSc/MRes research student for a research publication that makes a major contribution to knowledge in estuarine science, technology or management.
+The Peter Jones Memorial Award is given to a postgraduate or early career researcher (<5 years after PhD completion or MSc graduation) for a research publication that makes a major contribution to knowledge in estuarine science, technology or management.
 The prize will be awarded annually and will consist of a cash award of £500 and a certificate.
-The conditions are:

-- The article must be in a journal listed in the Science Citation Index and publication in a journal having a high impact factor would be an advantage.
+The article must be in a journal listed in the Science Citation Index; publication in a journal having a high impact factor would be an advantage.

 The application form is only available to ECSA Members and will be shown at the bottom of this page when logged in.
 The application form must be completed fully including a description of the novelty and the excellence of the contribution to knowledge.
 The application form, and a pdf of the publication, should be submitted to the Secretary of ECSA by 31st October in any year.